-5.5 Air Quality Advisory Committee
+5.5 Air Quality Advisory Group Committee

-An AMATS Air Quality Advisory Committee ("AQAC"), shall be an air quality technical advisory committee consisting of experienced professional, technical and public persons with scientific, professional or technical training in or experience with air quality issues relating to AMATS.
-AQAC shall be a public forum for and provide advisory comments and recommendations to other AMATS bodies on AQAC issues relevant to the AMATS MTP, TIP, UPWP, and the Air Quality Plan.
+An AMATS Air Quality Advisory Group Committee ("AQAGAAQAC"), shall be an air quality technical advisory group committee consisting of experienced professional, technical and public persons with scientific, professional or technical training in or experience with air quality issues relating to AMATS.
+AQAG AAQAC shall be a public forum for and provide advisory comments and recommendations to other AMATS bodies on AQAG AAQAC issues relevant to the AMATS LRTPMTP, TIP, UPWP, and the Air Quality Plan.

-5.5.1 Responsibilities of the Air Quality Advisory Committee
+5.5.1 Responsibilities of the Air Quality Advisory Group-Committee

-The AAQAC shall:
+The AQAG AAQAC shall: